 If we have a concern about a particular student, we will follow the College’s normal safeguarding procedures, including discussing with the College’s Safeguarding Officer(s), and where deemed necessary, with children’s social care.
 The College has a designated Prevent Co-ordinator and Safer Schools Police Officer who we work closely with in the event of a referral.

 We may also contact the local police service or dial 101 (the non-emergency number).
 They can talk to us in confidence about concerns and help us gain access to support and advice.

 The Department for Education has dedicated a non-emergency telephone helpline (020 7340 7264) to enable staff and governors to raise concerns relating to extremism directly.
 Concerns can also be raised here educate against hate.
 Please note that the helpline is not intended for use in emergency situations, such as a child being at immediate risk of harm or a security incident.
 In an emergency situation we will follow the recommended emergency procedures.

 Our friendly and very professional safety staff help keep the site safe for all.
-They ensure intruders do not get on site and ensure that we maintain a calm & respectful atmosphere in College.
+They ensure intruders do not get on site and ensure that we maintain a calm and respectful atmosphere in College.